DronaAviation/pluto-ros-package/README.md

 ## Keyboard To Control Pluto

-Following are the keys to control mapping:
+The package uses following keys to control drone:

 - spacebar : arm or disarm
 - w : increase height